gdilay/py-text-adventure/README.md

 ## What can we add?
 Smaller tasks (~4 each)

 - (4) When the user types ``help``; print the instructions again.
 Add this option to the listing of instructions.
 You'll need Python's ``continue`` statement.
+- If it's not nailed down...
     - (4) Make a ``stuff`` command that prints out the users items or "You have nothing."
     - (4) After printing the description of a "room", print out any items that exist "for the taking".
     - (4) Make a ``take`` command work to take all the items and put them in the player's ``stuff``.
     - (4) Make a ``drop`` command that lets the user drop a specific item, and attach it to the current location.
 (It should be there if they decide to come back for it).
 - (4) Make a ``search`` command that makes any ``hidden`` exits visible (and selectable).
 - (6) Use ``os.listdir`` to list the files in the current directory; find all the ``.json`` files, and ask the user which game they would like to play in the ``main`` of ``play_game.py``.
 - (6) ***No bridges to nowhere:*** write a function that loops over every room, then over every exit in each room, to ensure that no exits point at non-existent rooms.
 Typos happen; this can catch them!